 Rare whiskey is hard to find, but easily appreciated.
 Each of the labels in our "Collections" category are single year releases, and when the final drop is poured we will say goodbye to them forever.
 Due to their uniqueness, we recommend spending time with each pour contemplating the color, nose, palate, and finish.

-Featuring selections from The Old Rip Wan Winkle Distillery, Heaven Hill Distillery, and Buffalo Trace Distillery.
+Featuring selections from The Old Rip Wan Winkle Distillery and Buffalo Trace Distillery.

 Van Winkle Collection

 Old Rip Van Winkle Distillery – Frankfort, KY

 The Old Rip Van Winkle Distillery has a four-generation history.
 In 1935 at the age of 61, Pappy opened the newly completed Stitzel-Weller Distillery in South Louisville.
 Their prominent brands were W.L.
 Weller, Old Fitzgerald, Rebel Yell, and Cabin Still.
 He had a heavy influence on operations there until his death at the age of 91.